Continuous Improvement

 In the Continuous Improvement stage, the leadership team uses data-informed evidence to engage in an institutional effectiveness process that informs and guides changes in institutional structures, policies, and processes.

 Implementing systemic, scaled change towards mathematics pathways is not an easy endeavor.
-It requires deeply embedding mathematics pathways into the culture and practice of institutions to ensure equitable access, experiences, and outcomes for every student—especially for Black, Latinx, and Indigenous students and students from low-income communities.
-Only with faithful, targeted data collection, analyses, and sensemaking strategies can equity be advanced.
+It requires deeply embedding mathematics pathways into the culture and practice of institutions to ensure every student has the opportunity to access and succeed in high-quality mathematical experiences that are aligned to their field of study.
+Only with faithful, targeted data collection, analyses, and sensemaking strategies can this goal be achieved.

 • Understand the current context,